zzjkf2009/ROS_learning/ROS Command Cheat Sheet.md

 ---
 ## Quick recall for showing package,node,topic and message
 In order to learn more about data being transmitted in ROS
+* using -h to help for checking what comment can be used, such as rospack -h
 ### rsopack
 ```
 rospack dependl <package_name>